aery32/aery32-refguide/source/modules.rst

     module_init();
     module_setup_something();
-    // bitbangin the module registers is also possible here module_enable();
+    /* Bitbangin the module registers is also possible at this stage */ module_enable();

 The init function may also look like ``module_init_something()``, for example, the SPI can be initialized as a master or slave, so the naming convention declares two init functions for SPI module: ``spi_init_master()`` and ``spi_init_slave()``.